jigarladhava/MGVCLBillAmount/README.md

 ## Features

-- **Multi-browser Support**: Handles up to 5 concurrent Playwright browser instances
+- **Multi-browser Support**: Handles up to 5 concurrent Playwright browser instances (all scripts and server use 5 browsers for consistency)
 - **Real-time Captcha Handling**: User can continuously enter captchas as required
 - **Excel File Processing**: Upload Excel files with consumer numbers and download results
 - **Web Interface**: Modern, responsive web UI for easy operation